Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 SAFE (Secure Access For Everyone) is the name of the computer network, while MAID is the name of the coin.

 SAFE aims to be a completely secure decentralised computer network, supported by its users and running across thousands of computers around the world at a time.
-You can access the network through the SAFE browser.
+You will access the network through the SAFE browser.

 The system is mostly built to make full use of the security and privacy that only decentralisation can offer, along with the potential cost-savings that come from being able to buy network services directly through peer-to-peer transactions with a cryptocurrency.